Such a bad day. Usually a squirrel will just vomit it on the table.

 - Sakura from Tsubasa possesses this trait to a remarkable extent, and is aware of it.
 At one point later in the manga, she trades her good luck to the witch Yuuko in order to prevent some convoluted catastrophe.

-- Joey Wheeler pretty much wins most of his duels by being on the good side of luck-based cards though he may be more of a subversion, ironically enough, as he's been subject to many useless card draws.
-Not to mention his luck based cards are more supplemental than anything to his lesser deck, poor duelist that he is.
+- Joey Wheeler wins many, if not most, of his duels by being on the good side of luck-based cards.
+He's quite skilled in the game, sure, but luck based cards are a rather key part of his lesser deck, poor duelist that he is (poor in the context of money, not skill).
 He does manage to use them in inventive ways, like against Yami Malik.

 - Jaden in Yu-Gi-Oh!
 GX is notorious for his unnatural luck.
 At one point, in the duel with Camula, she uses Giant Trunade and then attacks directly, which should end the duel.
 Why doesn't it?
 Because one of the cards returned gives him 500 life points upon return to the hand.